 Freelancers Anonymous is a comedy feature film giving visibility to women and the LGBTQ community working in STEM industries.
-Directed by award-winning Spanish filmmaker Sonia Sebastian (de Chica en Chica), written and produced by Amy Dellagiarino and Lisa Cordileone (Easy Abby) with cast members Haviland Stillwell and Natasha Negovanlis (Carmilla).
+Written by and produced by Amy Dellagiarino and Lisa Cordileone (Easy Abby) with cast members Haviland Stillwell and Natasha Negovanlis (Carmilla).
 Come check out the official trailer and learn more about the story, filming in Chicago and more!
-Festival screenings/release TBD 2018. https://www.freelancersanonymousmovie.com/
+Festival screenings/release TBD 2018. httpss://www.freelancersanonymousmovie.com/

 The push for better LGBTQ+ representation in the past two years has inspired fans to create and develop their own work.
 Better representation begins with LGBTQ+ creators.
 This panel features four women in various stages of their developing projects.
 Panelists will share the process of creation and how each are going about getting these projects recognized in hopes of inspiring more early stage creators to find their voices and network within the community.

-Panelists: Alli Bryant, Hilary Eqsquina, Breanna Hughes, Amanda Moon
+Panelists: Alli Bryant, Hillary Esquina, Breanna Hughes, Amanda Moon, Karina Regan, Beth Ryne

 Game Changers – How These Outliers Impacted Queer Culture

 Before Ellen, The L Word and Orange is the New Black, lesbians found community, companionship and culture—often at great risk.
 Women lost their jobs, were thrown in jail and kicked out of families when their identities were revealed.
 Nevertheless, they persisted.
 Hear the stories of lesbians and lesbian culture that paved the way for where we stand today.